About The Author

 - I've been reading for almost my entire life and have read thousands of books in my lifetime.

 - I have a Master's in Teaching and experience working in both public schools and with private organizations.

 - I have a Batchelor's in Humanities and one in Philosophy so I'm amazing at research.

 - I'm committed to building a comprehensive database of authors, books, and other art information based in the African Diaspora.

 Black & Bookish exists as a space for exploration into African/African-American history, culture, literature, and art.
 It is through the lens of the books I read and the people I meet.
 It turned a year long experiment into a life long project.

 WHAT TO EXPECT:

-Long Winded- Blog posts are usually 1200-1500 words.
+Long Winded- Posts can range from 500 -1500 words.
 Besides being good for SEO, they are researched and well-planned.

 - Current Events- This is not a pop culture blog, but I do talk about topics that are current.
 Unfortunately, lots of historic issues are still being dealt with today.

 - Accessibility- I try to read/review content that is available at the library or streaming.
 And it cuts down on blogger burnout.